desmondinho/tailwind-merge-dotnet/docs/README.md

 A utility service to efficiently merge [Tailwind CSS](https://tailwindcss.com) classes in C# without style conflicts.

-- Supports Tailwind CSS v4 (if you use Tailwind v3, use tailwind-merge-dotnet v0.3.0)
+- Supports Tailwind CSS v4 up to v4.1 (if you use Tailwind v3, use tailwind-merge-dotnet v0.3.0)
 - Thread-safe LRU caching
 - Compatible with .NET 8 and 9